-- substantially increased throughput performance over older type disc subsystems
+- substantially increased throughput performance

 - provision for incremental growth

 - expanded potential for online processing

 - enhanced capabilities for real time and multiprogramming

 - intermix of 8405 (fast access) and 8430 or 8433 (large capacity) on same subsystem

 - error correction code

 - command retry

-Disc subsystems provide the 1100/10 Systems with an expandable, fixed or removable direct access, external storage medium.
+Disc subsystems provide the 1100/20 System with an expandable, fixed or removable direct access, external storage medium.

 Data is transferred between the CPU and the disc subsystems one word at a time.
-The control units for the 8405, 8430, 8433, and 8425 Disc Subsystems provide for connection to the word channels of the 1100/10 Systems.
+The SPERRY UNIVAC control units for the 8405, 8430, 8433, and 8425 Disc Subsystems provide for connection to the word channels of the 1100/20 System.
 They also provide for data translation, function chaining, and command chaining.

 The disc subsystems offer many processing advantages, especially in applications where rapid file processing and sort/merge routines are prevalent.
-The removability characteristics of the disc packs (except 8405 Disc) permit virtually unlimited offline storage and easy interchange of information without conversion to other media.
+The removability characteristics of the disc packs permit virtually unlimited offline storage and easy interchange of information without conversion to other media.